-This Blueberry Cheesecake Surprise is an amazingly yummy layered treat, perfect for any occasion.
+This Blueberry Surprise Recipe is an amazingly yummy layered treat, perfect for any occasion.
 Layers of cheesecake, blueberries, cool whip, (and surprise – bananas) over a graham cracker crust make this sweet treat the hit of any get-together!

 Last year for Mother’s Day, hubby surprised me with a massage he had booked for me in advance.
 (Yep, this was last year, and I’m only writing this post up now – I’m a major procrastinator.)
 While I was having a bit of peace and quiet at the spa, he took the kids with him to a potluck brunch at his niece’s house.

 Hubby was assigned to bring a dessert to share at the meal.
 Neither one of us wanted to cook anything, so I suggested he purchase a sour cream bundt cake from the deli section at our local grocery store.
 (They are soo good, you just can’t go wrong with one of those cakes!)